AtelierArith/julia_gpu_playground/README.md

-# DevEnv for Julia w/ GPU users
+# julia_gpu_playground

+For those who want to use Julia with GPU

 # Setup